slavenf/sfl-library/doc/small_map.md

     Removes the element (if one exists) with the key equivalent to `key` or `x`.

     **Note:**
-    Overload (5) participates in overload resolution only if `KeyEqual::is_transparent` exists and is a valid type.
+    Overload (5) participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.

     **Returns:**
     Number of elements removed (0 or 1).